Wills and Trusts – Some Frequently Asked Questions

 You should consult an attorney and/or accountant experienced in estate planning to determine what planning devices are best for your situation.
 If you use services from someone not trained in estate planning, be aware that you may later have to fix any problems they create for you.
 Giving advice on trusts and preparing trusts constitute the practice of law, and a non-lawyer cannot obtain malpractice insurance for practicing law, which may leave you without recourse if serious problems arise.

 When you discuss estate planning with an attorney, be sure to disclose all of your assets.
 This information is protected by attorney/client confidentiality.
-However, if you talk to trust salespersons, they are not obligated to keep your financial information confidential.
+However, if you talk to a trust salespersons, they are not obligated to keep your financial information confidential.

 Estate planning must be individualized for your needs.
 Be wary of “generic” plans.
 Ask a lot of questions and if they are not answered to your satisfaction by a salesman, insist on speaking with an attorney.